Artist, blogger, freelance writer. Experiences include art, DIY, gardening, storm-spotting, caregiving, farming

 Other Uses for Hanging Shoe Racks: Affordable, Versatile Storage Ideas

-Pocket organizers designed for storing shoes are one of those great concepts that make you wonder, "Why weren't they invented sooner?"
-They come in a variety of colors, they are made from a variety of materials, and they hold your shoes.
-Some have pockets big enough for a pair of shoes; others require placing a shoe in each pocket.
+Pocket organizers designed for storing shoes are one of those great concepts that make you wonder why they weren't invented sooner.
+They come in a variety of colors, they're made from a variety of materials, and they hold your shoes like a pro.
+Some have pockets big enough for both shoes while others require placing a shoe in each pocket.

-But why stop at shoes?
-I don't even have enough shoes to fill one of those racks.
+But: why stop at shoes?
+I don't even own enough shoes to fill one of those racks.
 But I do have a lot of clutter and limited storage in my kitchen, bathrooms, and office.
 Whereas it is easy to shove everything in a plastic tote, it just means having to dig it out later when it's needed.
 That only results in a time-consuming mess.

 Finally, I broke down and started buying pocket organizers.
-They aren't really attractive, but they can't be beat for convenient storage.
-I thought I would share some of the many ways I have incorporated these beauties into my daily life.
+They aren't really attractive, but there's nothing more convenient for storage.
+I thought I would share some of the many ways I've incorporated these beauties into my daily life.